jacobobryant/biff/docs/01-tutorial/01-new-project.md

 -         [:msg/sent-at inst?]]})
 ```

-If you played around with the example app at all, you might already have some
+If you played around with the starter app at all, you might already have some
 `:msg` documents or `:user/foo`/`:user/bar` attributes in your database.
 Let's
 clear out the database to ensure we don't have any non-schema-conforming
 documents.
 Hit `Ctrl-C` in your terminal to stop the app, then run